 Atomic nuclei consist of protons and neutrons, which attract each other through the nuclear force, while protons repel each other via the electric force due to their positive charge.
 These two forces compete, leading to various stability of nuclei.
-There are only certain combinations of neutrons and protons, which forms stable nuclei.
+There are only certain combinations of neutrons and protons, which form stable nuclei.

-Neutrons stabilize the nucleus, because they attract each other and protons, which helps offset the electrical repulsion between protons.
+Neutrons stabilize the nucleus because they attract each other and protons, which helps offset the electrical repulsion between protons.
 As a result, as the number of protons increases, an increasing ratio of neutrons to protons is needed to form a stable nucleus.
-If there are too many or too few neutrons for a given number of protons, the resulting nucleus is not stable and it undergoes radioactive decay.
+If there are too many or too few neutrons for a given number of protons, the resulting nucleus is not stable and undergoes radioactive decay.
 Unstable isotopes decay through various radioactive decay pathways, most commonly alpha decay, beta decay, or electron capture.
-Many other rare types of decay, such as spontaneous fission or neutron emission are known.
+Many other rare types of decay, such as spontaneous fission or neutron emission, are known.
 It should be noted that all of these decay pathways may be accompanied by the subsequent emission of gamma radiation.
 Pure alpha or beta decays are very rare.

 Nuclear Stability – Periodic Table

-Connection between Nuclear Stability and Radioactive Decay
+The connection between Nuclear Stability and Radioactive Decay